sol-eng/background-jobs/README.md

 Simple scripts that can be used to demonstrate local job environment options.

 ### [Shiny App](shiny-job) :house:
-Running a [Shiny](http://shiny.rstudio.com) application as a background job allows the current R session to remain free to work on other things.
-This can be especially helpful for making changes to the Shiny code and refreshing the app to see the changes in real time.
+Running a [Shiny](http://shiny.rstudio.com) application as a local background job allows the current R session to remain free to work on other things.
+This can be especially helpful for making changes to the Shiny code and seeing the changes in real time.

 ### [Plumber API](plumber-job) :house:
-Similar to Shiny applications, [plumber](https://www.rplumber.io) APIs can be run as a background job.
+Similar to Shiny applications, [plumber](https://www.rplumber.io) APIs can be run as a local background job.
 This allows the current R session to remain open for things like testing or interacting with the API.

 ### [Extract, Transform, Load (ETL)](etl-job) :house: :rocket:
-Background jobs are ideal for long running processes, like loading data from an external database or API.
+Background and Launcher jobs are ideal for long running processes, like loading data from an external database or API.

 ### [Simulations](simulation-job) :house: :rocket:
-Long running tasks like simulation studies can be run as background jobs in order to keep the original R session open for other work.
+Long running tasks like simulation studies can be run as background or Launcher jobs in order to keep the original R session open for other work.

 ### [Model Training](ml-job) :house: :rocket:
-Model training, which can often take a long time, is another great use case for background jobs.
+Model training, which can often take a long time, is another great use case for background and Launcher jobs.
 Launcher jobs can be used to train multiple models in parallel.